DomiKamu/OhmerPrems/docs/modules/Vektor/Manual.md

 ### MIX ENVELOPE<a name="mixenvelope"></a>

 The MIX ENVelope is the essence of Vector Synthesis.
 Unlike traditional ADSR envelope (who control a VCA, or a VCF frequency cutoff/resonance/drive), the MIX ENVelope is a kind of **timed** automation of the oscillators crossfading (volume parts of each).
-Typically, this envelope - triggered and controlled by the **GATE** input jack - follows a trajectory in the diamond (like the joystick **-or-** the combined X & Y input jacks do).
-Also, looping is possible for very long held sounds (like pads).
+Typically, this envelope - triggered and controlled by the **GATE** input jack - follows a 2D trajectory in "the diamond" (like the joystick **-or-** the combined X & Y input jacks do).
+Also, looping is possible for very long held sounds (like pads), useful to create movements.

-When the MIX ENVelope is enabled (ON), the mix is firstly controlled by the envelope.
-However, the physical joystick (**or** the combined X & Y input jacks) may apply an "offset" to the running mix envelope.
+When the MIX ENVelope is enabled (ON), the mix between each oscillator is firstly controlled by the MIX ENVelope.
+However, the physical joystick (**or** the combined X & Y input jacks, but not both at the same time) can apply an "offset" to the running mix envelope.

+While the envelope is triggered, a visible small diamond is running along vectors (from home page).

 Every program have its own MIX ENVelope settings, and can be turned on or off, depending your needs.